trueadm/t7/readme.md

 This project aims to provide developers with a simple layer above frameworks or libraries that make use of virtual DOMs (such as React, Inferno, Mitrhil and Cito) without the need to write cluttered object literal code that represents the DOM.

-Unlike JSX, t7 is fully web compliant as it's only JavaScript.
-As such, it can linted and IDEs should play nicely with your code.
+Unlike JSX, t7 is fully web compliant, which means your templates can easily be debugged, linted and IDEs should play nicely with your syntax.
 Furthermore, i7 doesn't require an in-browser transformer, transpiler or special script tags to start developing like JSX does.

 [Template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) are string literals allowing embedded expressions.
-They were built for exactly this purpose and allow for embedding JavaScript variables and functions.
+They were built for exactly this purpose and allow for literal usage JavaScript variables and functions within templates without the overhead of learning a new syntax/language.

 ## Usage